"It is astonishing that in so many communities – and not just in Australia – the

 In modern schemes of education, collective wisdom, ethical decision-making (Verne, 2008) have been dismally undervalued (Verene, 2008).
 Age discrimination undermines ideas around collective wisdom and ethical decision-making in communication across disciplines and lifespans and, therefore, increases the probability of conflict and existential risk.
 For example, there appear to be significant existential risks in some of the advanced forms of biotechnology, molecular nanotechnology, and machine intelligence that might be developed in the decades ahead (Bostrom, 2013, p.16).

-A flawed realisation occurs if humanity reaches technological maturity in a way that is dismally and irremediably flawed.
+A flawed realization occurs if humanity reaches technological maturity in a way that is dismally and irremediably flawed.
 By ‘irremediably’ we mean that it cannot feasibly be subsequently put right.
-By ‘dismally’ we mean that it enables the realisation of but a small part of the value that could otherwise have been realised.
+By ‘dismally’ we mean that it enables the realization of but a small part of the value that could otherwise have been realized.
 (Bostrom, 2013, p.
 21)

 An increase in 5% in paid employment of Australians over the age of 55 would result in a $48 billion impact on the national economy every year.

 Age discrimination robs the economy.
 How much do businesses alone lose through discarding experience and wisdom?
 (AHRC- National prevalence survey of age discrimination in the workplace, 2105) The growth in the number of older Australians provides significant benefits and opportunities for Australia.
 For example, older Australians are a large and growing consumer market for an extensive range of products and services.